TabPFN-2.5: Advancing the State of the Art in Tabular Foundation Models: Experimental Results

 \paragraph{Scaling to larger datasets.} Figure \ref{fig:tabarena-classification-regression} shows a similar experiment on all the TabArena datasets, with up to 100{,}000 data points and 2{,}000 features, clearly ranking TabPFN-2.5 as the best default model, and outperforming (for regression datasets) or approaching (for classification datasets) AutoGluon 1.4 (tuned for 4 hours) when tuned.
 Again, we highlight the very strong default performance of Real-TabPFN-2.5 on these larger classification datasets, beating in one forward pass any other tuned and ensembled model.

 \paragraph{A significant improvement upon TabPFNv2.} Comparing the default performance of TabPFN-2.5 and TabPFNv2, we see a big leap in performance in Figure \ref{fig:tabarena-classification-regression-10k-500}.
 In addition, looking at performance on each dataset in TabArena (TabPFNv2 compatible subset) in Figure \ref{fig:v2-v2.5_side}, we see that TabPFN-2.5 clearly outperforms TabPFNv2 on almost all datasets, and is never much worse.
-In Appendix \ref{app:tabarena-detailed}, we detail the results on TabArena-Lite, showing the pairwise win rates of the different models, and comparing TabPFN-2.5 to other foundation models like TabICL \citep{qu2025tabicl} or LimiX \citep{zhang2025limix}.
+In Appendix \ref{app:tabarena-detailed}, we detail the results on TabArena-Lite, showing the pairwise win rates of the different models, and comparing TabPFN-2.5 to other foundation models like TabICL \citep{qu2025tabicl}, TabDPT \cite{ma2025tabdptscalingtabularfoundation} or LimiX \citep{zhang2025limix}, each time restricting ourselves to the subset of datasets compatible with these models.